Winter Rash: Why Your Skin Flares Up in Cold Weather

 Atopic Dermatitis and Eczema Flare-ups

 People with eczema often dread winter.
 The condition involves a compromised skin barrier that struggles to retain moisture even under ideal conditions.
 Cold weather intensifies this struggle, leading to red, scaly patches that itch intensely.
-Flare-ups commonly appear on hands, elbows, and behind knees.
+Flare-ups commonly appear on hands, elbows, and behind the knees.

 Psoriasis and the Lack of UV Exposure